alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 ### Activation

 A Controller MAY activate a Receiver and configure HDCP encryption and the HKEP protocol using the SDP transport file from a Sender that includes `hkep` attributes.
+A Controller MUST use an SDP transport file to provide the `hkep` parameters of a stream to the Receiver.
+> Note: The `hkep` parameters are only available in an SDP transport file.
+There is not equivalent transport parameters.

 ### Consistency